-When you edit any content (post, page or custom types), you’ll see this a set of check-boxes in the Translate yourself section.
+When you edit any content (post, page or custom types), you’ll see a set of check-boxes in the Language section.
 Choose the languages you want to duplicate with the check boxes.

 WPML creates the same content in the languages you’ve selected.
 Whenever you edit the original, duplicates will update as well.

 When you want to duplicate a large amount of content, all at once, use WPML’s Translation Dashboard.

 Choose the content to duplicate.
 Next to each language, there’s a new option to duplicate.
 Click on Duplicate and you’re done.

 It doesn’t matter if you’re selecting content from the Translation Dashboard or from edit pages.
 You can later edit that content and make it independent or turn existing translations into duplicates.

 If you want to convert a translation to a duplicate, go to the editor, in the section Language, click the button Overwrite with [original language] content.